Note that you need to build locally for that to work. Use --local to build or deploy.

 | 19 20 GND |

-You can also find pinouts in the IBDAP user manual.
++---------------+You can also find pinouts in the IBDAP user manual.

-After you connect everything, make sure to reset IBDAP (using RESET button), especially if you’re seeing a CRP DISABLD drive.
+seeing a CRP DISABLD drive.
 A reset should make it go away.
-You may need to reset every time you connect IBDAP.
+You may need to reset every time you

 Running GDB

-Now, go to the directory where you want to debug.
-It can be a library with a test TypeScript file.
 Run pxt deploy --local to build the native image.
 Make sure it uses a local build (yotta or CODAL).
 It should start running on the board.

 Run pxt gdb or pxt gdb -tui.
 You should see the target in halted state.

-• re-start the program using rst
+bto set breakpoints command - re-start the program using

-• look at the stack with bt.
+rst - look at the stack with

 Unfortunately, restarting only works if the target is not locked up handling a hard fault.
 If you find that to be the case, you can add a delay at the start of your program.